hideyukiinada/transfer-learning/readme.md

 # 3. Inside retrain.py
 ## 3.1.
 Terminology
-TensorFlow team uses the word "module" to mean a model with pretrained weights.
+TensorFlow team uses the word "module" to mean "a self-contained piece of a TensorFlow graph, along with its weights" &#91;3&#93;.
 In this section, I will be following that convention.

 ## 3.2.
 Overview of high-level items
 Here are the main items that are done in code.